-Eleuterio D. Coronel
+Eleuterio D. Coronel 70 years old Filipino

 Born on 20 February 1954, he has a degree in Mathematics from De La Salle University.
 Prior to joining PPI's Board in 2022, Mr. Coronel had a distinguished career in real estate and finance.
 He was previously the EVP & COO of Filinvest Development Corporation, President & CEO of PPI (up to April 2013), member of the Board of United Coconut Planters Life Assurance Corporation and President & COO of All Asia Capital & Trust Corporation.